September 15th – at Oregon Oregon 27, Colorado 20

 A 40-yard field goal by the Ducks’ kicker, Matt MacLeod, with 2:51 remaining gave Oregon a 27-20 lead.
 The Buffs, though, were not finished.
 After driving to the Oregon 43-yard line with 1:36 left, the Buffs had a first-and-ten.
 Quarterback Steve Vogel dropped back and lofted a pass to split end Loy Alexander.
 Alexander, who had five catches on the day, was inexplicably behind the Oregon defenders at the Oregon seven yard line.
 As had been the case with Colorado receivers all day, however, Alexander dropped the ball.

 It would have been understandable for Bill McCartney to be disheartened after losing a close game for the second week in a row.
-There were no post-game locker room quotes from McCartney, however.

-McCartney could not be reached for comment.
+But there were no post-game locker room quotes from McCartney.
+In fact, McCartney could not be reached for comment.

 He was on his way to Sacred Heart Hospital in Eugene, where tight end Ed Reinhardt was fighting for his life.